AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `--nsfw-auto-spoiler`: Automatically add the spoiler tag to any potential NSFW images.
 Requires you to `pip install -r requirements_nsfw_filter.txt` first, as this requires torch.

+- `--nsfw-prompt-detection`: Use BERT through detoxify to detect potentially offensive or NSFW prompts.

 - `--nsfw-wordlist <wordlist>`:  Reject any prompts if they contain a word within a wordlist.
 The wordlist should be strings separated by newlines.

 - `--optimized-sd`: Whether or not to hide sampler or other options not available to optimized SD.